<?xml version="1.0" encoding="UTF-8"?>

 <guid isPermaLink="false">http://www.bernos.com/blog/?p=1860</guid>

 <description><![CDATA[As a music lover, I’ve always been open to different genres and musicians.
 I always want to hear the next best thing.
-I think I’ve been privy to a lot of new music and good music the last few years.
+Over the last few years, I’ve been privy to a lot of new and good music.
 Meklit and I have never met.
-We have mutual friends and have heard about each [...]]]></description>
+We have mutual friends and have heard about each other.
+It [...]]]></description>

 <content:encoded><![CDATA[<p><img src="http://www.bernos.com/blog/wp-content/uploads/2010/04/meklit1.jpg" alt="meklit" /></p>

 <p>As a music lover, I’ve always been open to different genres and musicians.
 I always want to hear the next best thing.
-I think I’ve been privy to a lot of new music and good music the last few years.</p>
+Over the last few years, I’ve been privy to a lot of new and good music.</p>

 <p>Meklit and I have never met.
 We have mutual friends and have heard about each other.
-It wasn’t until recently that I realized that she was an amazing artist.
-My world keeps getting smaller and smaller.
-It also until recently that I received her album, &#8220;<a href="http://www.amazon.com/Day-Like-This-Meklit-Hadero/dp/B0037FFAD2/ref=sr_1_1?ie=UTF8&amp;s=music&amp;qid=1270698535&amp;sr=8-1" target="_blank">On A Day Like This</a>&#8220; in my inbox to listen to it.
-I’ve kicked myself from day one, because I didn’t listen to it right away.
-It’s a gem.</p>
+It wasn’t until recently that I realized that she is an amazing artist.
+It wasn&#8217;t also until recently that I received her album, &#8220;<a href="http://www.amazon.com/Day-Like-This-Meklit-Hadero/dp/B0037FFAD2/ref=sr_1_1?ie=UTF8&amp;s=music&amp;qid=1270698535&amp;sr=8-1" target="_blank">On A Day Like This</a>&#8220; in my inbox to listen to it.
+One dreary Saturday afternoon, while working with Nolawi and the <a href="http://blencorp.com/">Blen</a> Team, I decided to listen to it.
+We were all in awe.</p>

 <p>Usually when listening to an EP/LP, I pick out 1 or 2 of my favorite tracks.
 I’m pretty good at memorizing album names, lyrics and track lists.
 Over the years though, I’ve been very picky about what I’ll commit to memory.
 Meklit’s “<a href="http://www.amazon.com/Day-Like-This-Meklit-Hadero/dp/B0037FFAD2/ref=sr_1_1?ie=UTF8&amp;s=music&amp;qid=1270698535&amp;sr=8-1" target="_blank">On A Day Like This</a>&#8220; has been on repeat, loop, shuffle in my iPod for the last month and half.
 Every single track speaks volume and will move you.</p>

-<p>However, her rendition of Nina Simone’s “Feeling Good” was an unexpected surprise.
+<p>However, her rendition of <a href="http://www.youtube.com/watch?v=h8tuTSi6Sck">Nina Simone’s “Feeling Good”</a> was an unexpected surprise.
 As soon as I heard the <em>washint</em> playing in the beginning of the song, I was sold.
 The way the <em>washint</em> is played in the intro will leave you with goose bumps.
 As Meklit begins singing the first verse, you can feel the power in her voice and almost as if she feels liberated.</p>

 <p>Her album will make you feel good, her songs will enchant you and her voice will mesmerize you.</p>